locusmath/locus/README.md

 The same technique used in the copresheaf viewer can be used to view globular sets, which associate arbitrary quivers to the hom classes in a directed graph, instead of functions.
 So alternative mechanisms of visualisations are available for globular sets, which are another important class of presheaf encountered in topos theory.

-## Mathematical features
+## Features
 Locus is based upon the idea of organizing mathematical theories using presheaf theory.
-Presheaves can be reasoned about using topos theory.
+Locus enables computations in presheaf theory.

-* basic support for presheaves over preorders: including the functional dependencies of relations, sets, functions, disets, bijections, difunctions, dibijections, nsets, nfunctions, nbijections, triangles, spans, cospans, diamonds, gems, chains, ditriangles, cubes, trijections, multijections, and so on.
+* support for presheaves over preorders: including the functional dependencies of relations, sets, functions, disets, bijections, difunctions, dibijections, nsets, nfunctions, nbijections, triangles, spans, cospans, diamonds, gems, chains, ditriangles, cubes, trijections, multijections, and so on.
-* fundamental support for presheaves over monoids: MSets, GSets, and related structures.
+* presheaves over monoids: MSets, GSets, and related structures.
+* presheaves over free categories: concrete quiver representations
+* support for presheaves over product categories: bicopresheaves, tricopresheaves, the hom functor, etc. Support for presheaves over coproduct categories and the construction of such presheaves by direct sum of simpler presheaves.
 * support for a broad variety of presheaves over general categories: quivers, permutable quivers, unital quivers, dependency quivers, ternary quivers, higher arity quivers, functional quivers, compositional quivers, two quivers, n-quivers, path quivers, globular sets, simplicial sets, and presheaves over arbitrary categories.
-* support sheaves over sites
+* support for presheaves over sites: sheaves as a special case in presheaf theory
-* computations involving subobject and congruence lattices of copresheaves
 * functional dataflow analysis using congruence lattices of copresheaves
-* widespread use of concrete categories throughout the system for use in presheaf theory
-* extensive built in support for structure copresheaves over a wide variety of concrete categories: presheaves of groups, presheaves of rings, etc
+* support for structure presheaves using functors over concrete categories: presheaves of monoids, presheaves of preorders, presheaves of categories, presheaves of rings, etc
-* an overall ontology of mathematics based upon structured presheaves: structured sets, structured functions, structured pairs of sets, structured pairs of functions, structured quivers, structure presheaves, structure sheaves, etc.
-* presheaf theoretic approaches to higher structures using globular and simplicial sets.
-Two-categories as structured two-globular sets.
+* presheaf based approaches to higher structures using globular and simplicial sets
-* generic arithmetic operations based upon rings and semirings
+* presheaf based mechanisms for reasoning about the functional dependencies of relations
+* an enriched categories framework with support for a wide variety of types of structure: semiringoids, ringoids, ordered categories, lawvere metrics, two categories, linear categories, etc.
+* support for modules as ab-enriched structure presheaves of abelian groups over ringoids.
-* a number of basic arithmetical structures like complex numbers, quaternions, matrices, polynomials, rational functions, power series, formal laurent series, etc
+* generic arithmetic support for a wide variety of data types: complex numbers, quaternions, matrices, polynomials, rational functions, power series, formal laurent series, etc
-* basic support for algebraic varieties and their coordinate rings
+* basic support for algebraic geometry
-* support for modules, semimodules, and vector spaces as well as algorithms for treating commutative monoids as semimodules and commutative groups as modules
 * the hyperarithmetic of additive partitions
 * interfaces with apache commons math